wp-plugins/sexybookmarks/readme.txt

 Our sole aim was to stray away from the "in the box" thinking behind most social bookmarking plugins, and add a little flair that would entice your readers, rather than deterring them with microscopic icons that get lost in pages heavy laden with content.

-=*** Now with Official Google Buzz Integration ***=
+*** Now with Official Google Buzz Integration ***

 = Recent Updates =
+* Added Settings link to plugin display panel
+* Fixed issue with feed not displaying links properly
+* Small admin changes
+* Final fix for annoying bullets in menu
 * Fixed accessibility issue with RTL languages
 * Fixed validity issue with links (unescaped ampersands)
 * Fixed issue with icons not appearing correctly for Google Reader and Google Bookmarks
 * Fixed bug from v3.1
 * Many improvements in the coding efficiency
-* Removed Devmarks as it no longer exists
-* Updated the old Google Bookmarks icon
-* Added new feature to Mister-Wong so that now the *.com* extension is replaced dynamically based on your locale
-* Removed DesignMoo and Blogosphere News

 = Recently Added Sites =